Complete classification of planar p-elasticae: Introduction

 \begin{remark} The profile curves $\gamma_\ell,\gamma_w,\gamma_b,\gamma_o,\gamma_c$ are defined on the whole $\R$, while the exceptional case $\gamma_f$ with $p>2$ has finite length $L=2N\K_p(1)+\sum_{j=1}^N L_j$ depending not only on $p$ but also on the choice of $N$ and $L_j$'s above.
 This is just due to our convention; one may suitably extend $\gamma_f$ to $\R$ if needed. \end{remark}

-\begin{remark} All the parameterizations of $\gamma_\ell,\gamma_w,\gamma_b,\gamma_o,\gamma_c$ and also $\gamma_b^\pm$ are chosen so that at $s=0$ the position lies in the $y$-axis and the tangential direction is rightward.
-Due to this convention, the curve $\gamma_f$ chases its profile ``from right to left''; for example, in Figure \ref{fig:classifyflatcore} our parameterization starts from the right-hand endpoint (the origin). \end{remark}
+\begin{remark} All the parametrizations of $\gamma_\ell,\gamma_w,\gamma_b,\gamma_o,\gamma_c$ and also $\gamma_b^\pm$ are chosen so that at $s=0$ the position lies in the $y$-axis and the tangential direction is rightward.
+Due to this convention, the curve $\gamma_f$ chases its profile ``from right to left''; for example, in Figure \ref{fig:classifyflatcore} our parametrization starts from the right-hand endpoint (the origin). \end{remark}

 \begin{remark}[Dependence on $\lambda$ and free $p$-elasticae] We also have some relations between the above classifications and the multiplier $\lambda\in\R$, although this fact is omitted in the above statements just for simplicity.
-The trivial linear case always occurs regardless the value of $\lambda$, while the other nontrivial cases do depend on $\lambda$.
+The trivial linear case always occurs regardless of the value of $\lambda$, while the other nontrivial cases do depend on $\lambda$.
 A particular restriction occurs for the \emph{free $p$-elasticae} corresponding to the case $\lambda=0$ (see \cite{LS_JDG, Lin93, Miura21} for $p=2$).
 In fact, any free $p$-elastica belongs to the wavelike case with modulus $q=\frac{1}{\sqrt{2}}$ (or the trivial linear case), and this nontrivial free $p$-elastica can be represented by (a part of) the graph of an antiperiodic function, with vertical slopes at the zeroes, cf.\ Figure \ref{fig:classifywave} (second).
 Indeed, in this case the angle $\theta_w(s)=2\arcsin(\frac{1}{\sqrt{2}}\sn_p(s,\frac{1}{\sqrt{2}}))$ oscillates between $\frac{\pi}{2}$ and $-\frac{\pi}{2}$.
 Such a geometric uniqueness is known to be useful in the study of obstacle problems \cite{Miura21, DMOY}.
 In addition, the case $\lambda<0$ corresponds to wavelike elasticae with $q<\frac{1}{\sqrt{2}}$, where the profile curve $\gamma_w$ is entirely the graph of a smooth function.
 The case $\lambda>0$ consists of all the other cases.
 For more details, see Theorem \ref{thm:k-classify}, which gives a fully detailed classification involving $\lambda$, thus extending \cite[Proposition 3.3]{Lin96} from $p=2$ to $p\in(1,\infty)$. \end{remark}

 Now we turn to the regularity of planar $p$-elasticae.
 We begin with a soft but general regularity statement, which ensures that any $p$-elastica is of class $W^{3,1}$: